How does it fit?

 Steven B. Wheeler

-Steven B. Wheeler got his start in the fashion at an early age, spending countless hours hunched over his mother's Kenmore sewing machine when he quite honestly should have been doing his homework.
+Steven B. Wheeler got his start in fashion at an early age, spending countless hours hunched over his mother's Kenmore sewing machine when he quite honestly should have been doing his homework.

 Upon graduation from high school, Steven became an apprentice tailor, where he spent three years learning custom garment creation, pattern drafting, and alterations.
 He was introduced to old-world techniques, and fell in love with all the unseen engineering that goes into a well-tailored garment.